qutech/qupulse/doc/source/concepts/concepts.rst

 Concepts
 ========

-This section will explain the fundamental design concepts of the qctoolkit.
+This section will explain the fundamental design concepts of qupulse.

 .. toctree::
     pulsetemplates
     serialization
-    branching
+    ..branching
     sequencing